Myrna Fahey: Start in television

-Her placement in the Miss Maine contests brought her to the attention of Hollywood scouts.
+Fahey's placement in the Miss Maine contests brought her to the attention of Hollywood scouts.
 Encouraged by their overtures, she returned to California and found work at local television station KHJ in Los Angeles.
-She served as one of the fashion model hostesses on Queen for a Day and did photo shoots and general publicity events for the station's advertisers and other programs.
+Fahey served as one of the fashion model hostesses on Queen for a Day and did photo shoots and general publicity events for the station's advertisers and other programs.
 Her first real acting job was for a television anthology series, Cavalcade of America, appearing on episode "Margin for Victory".

 Fahey continued doing occasional work on KHJ through 1954.
 She also did fashion modeling for the Broadway department store.
-Her first real break came in March 1955 when Warner Brothers gave her a small uncredited part in what was then called A Handful of Clouds but was later released as I Died a Thousand Times.
+Fahey's first real break came in March 1955, when Warner Brothers gave her a small, uncredited part in what was then called A Handful of Clouds, but was later released as I Died a Thousand Times.
 She did well enough in her first film that the studio also used her for its premiere television program, Warner Brothers Presents.
 This show had three rotating series; Myrna Fahey had a feature role in the first episode of King's Row starring Jack Kelly and Robert Horton.

 Interlude

 However, the Warners job finished during summer 1955, so Myrna Fahey committed to an extended publicity campaign for the title of Miss Rheingold.
 This commercial beauty contest lasted from August through October 1955.
 It featured six "finalists", all aspiring actresses, whom the general public could vote for at various venues around the country.
-Though she didn't win, Myrna Fahey received a lot of national publicity from personal appearances and newspaper photos.
+Although she didn't win, Fahey received a lot of national publicity from personal appearances and newspaper photos.
 Publicity of a different sort came from syndicated columnist Harrison Carroll, who reported in December 1955 that she was at the Cocoanut Grove night club with Frank Sinatra associate Nick Sevano.

-In January 1956, Myrna Fahey was selected to be a "Baby Star", a short-lived attempt to revive the old WAMPAS annual tradition.
+In January 1956, Fahey was selected to be a "Baby Star", a short-lived attempt to revive the old WAMPAS annual tradition.
 It fizzled, and so did Myrna's career for the rest of the year.
 She had no performing work, and was relegated to doing "hostess" bits for public events.